ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 During initial deployment, you can choose between NFS and vSAN storage options.

 After deployment, you can add NFS storage shares to an existing NFS or vSAN cluster.
-For more information, see [Adding NFS storage to vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingnfs).
+For more information, see [Adding NFS storage to Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingnfs).
 {: note}

 #### NFS storage